-In March 2020, the Financial Accounting Standards Board ("FASB") issued ASU 2020-04 Reference Rate Reform - Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Topic 848), which became effective on March 12, 2020.
-ASU 2020-04 contained practical expedients for reference rate reform related activities that impact debt, leases, derivatives and other contracts.
-This Accounting Standards Update ("ASU") also provided optional expedients to enable companies to continue to apply hedge accounting to certain hedging relationships impacted by reference rate reform.
-Application of the guidance was optional and only available in certain situations.
-In January 2021, FASB issued ASU No. 2021-01, Reference Rate Reform (Topic 848).
-The amendments in this standard were elective and principally applied to entities that have derivative instruments that use an interest rate for margining, discounting, or contract price alignment that is modified as a result of reference rate reform.
-Similar to ASU No. 2020-04, provisions of this ASU were effective upon issuance.
+In March 2020, the FASB issued Accounting Standards Update ("ASU") 2020-04 Reference Rate Reform - Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Topic 848), which became effective on March 12, 2020.
+ASU 2020-04 contains practical expedients for reference rate reform related activities that impact debt, leases, derivatives, and other contracts.
+This ASU also provides optional expedients to enable companies to continue to apply hedge accounting to certain hedging relationships impacted by reference rate reform.
+Application of the guidance is optional and only available in certain situations.
+In January 2021, the FASB issued ASU No. 2021-01, Reference Rate Reform (Topic 848).
+The amendments in this standard are elective and principally apply to entities that have derivative instruments that use an interest rate for margining, discounting, or contract price alignment that is modified as a result of reference rate reform.
+Similar to ASU No. 2020-04, provisions of this ASU are effective upon issuance.
 In December 2022, the FASB issued ASU 2022-06 Deferral of the Sunset Date of Topic 848 which became effective immediately upon issuance.
 ASU 2022-06 deferred the sunset date of Topic 848 to December 31, 2024.
-During the year ended December 31, 2022, the Company elected to apply the practical expedients to modifications of qualifying contracts as continuations of the existing contracts rather than as new contracts.
+During the year ended December 31, 2023, the Company elected to apply the practical expedients to modifications of qualifying contracts as continuations of the existing contracts rather than as new contracts.
 The adoption of the new guidance did not have a material impact on the consolidated financial statements.